Have you ever wondered if there is a content mill out there somewhere that’s better than all the rest?

 I get this question a lot, from writers hoping that if they can just find the right content mill, they will finally be able to easily earn a living from their craft.
 Maybe there’s one where the editors are nicer or the assignments easier?

-The thing is, I’ve never written for a content mill.
-I’ve used my business-reporter skills to analyze Demand Media’s financials, so I’m aware that the “stuff site with junk content, put up ads, and hope for revenue” business model popular with content mills isn’t doing that well, especially as Google continues to change its algorithm to penalize these sorts of sites.
+Back in the day, I used my business-reporter skills to analyze the now-defunct Demand Media’s financials, so I’m aware that the “stuff site with junk content, put up ads, and hope for revenue” business model popular with content mills isn’t doing that well, especially as Google continues to change its algorithm to penalize these sorts of sites.

 I’ve also asked content mill owners why they don’t pay more.
 Basically, see the previous paragraph.
 This business model isn’t very profitable, so there isn’t a lot of pay for you.

 My sense is debating the differences between different mills is a bit like rearranging deck chairs on the Titanic.
-But I wanted to find out more.
+But I wanted to find out more…

 Some of these writers have worked for mills in the past, and others are still using them as they market proactively to find better clients.
 I think this provides a frank look at the real life of content mill writers.
 I’ve bolded some of the key reactions and feelings about writing for mills that the writers shared.

 Here it is, in their own words, organized by mill.
 Mills are in no particular order:

 I wrote one piece for Textbroker at $.05 cents per word.
 I have never gone back to write enough to meet the minimum threshold for payout, so they still owe me $1.50.
 I chalked it up to a life lesson and went on to find real clients that pay real money.

 My strategy is to take assignments from all of my favorite categories and write the very best article I can.
 Eventually, a client “clicks” with me and starts requesting me at my “personal rates.”
 I almost never need to accept job board prices anymore.